 - Process jars 20 minutes, adjusting for altitude.
 Turn off heat, remove lid, let jars stand for 5 minutes.
 Remove jars and cool for 12-24 hours.
 Check lids for seal.
 They should not flex when the center is pressed.

-*Disclosure: This is a sponsored post that is part of an ongoing partnership with the Fresh Preserving Division of Newell Brands.
-They have provided jars, equipment and monetary compensation.
+*Disclosure: This blog post was previously shared as a sponsored post with the Fresh Preserving Division of Newell Brands and the recipe used with their permission.
+The post was updated in June 2023.
 All thoughts and opinions expressed remain my own.